Politics of Quebec: Municipal and regional institutions

 On July 1, 1998, 69 linguistic school boards, 60 Francophone and 9 Anglophone, were created in replacement for the former 153 Catholic and Protestant boards.
 In order to pass this law, which ended a debate of over 30 years, it was necessary for the Parliament of Canada to amend Article 93 of the Constitution Act 1867.

-Sharia law ban

-Sharia law is explicitly banned in Quebec, upheld by a unanimous vote against it in 2005 by the National Assembly.
+They were reformed under the CAQ government.